rollmeister/bitcoinle-core-armv8/README.md

     sleep 10
 done

+There is a slow memory leak in the software so restarting say using a cron job once a week is recommended.

 This is a fork of the BitcoinLE Core software optimised for ArmV8.
 Hashrates on a 1.8ghz Cortex-a53 cpu core is 800kh/sec.

 BitcoinLE Core (BLE) requires Bitcoin (BTC) Core running separately as a Metronome.